outcastdreamer/Python_Notes/README.md

 The reason for considering it as a "scripting language" is because of the ease of coding, automation, deployment and various other reasons.
 The topic of whether python is a scripting language or just proramming language is hugely debated till now by developers.
 <br>
 <br>
-<u><h3>Keywords to go through in above definition : </h3></u>
+<u>Keywords to go through in above definition : </u><br>
-> **1. Interpreted Language :** Interpreted Language specifies that a language can be freely and directly be executed without the need of compiling the code.
+<b>1.
+Interpreted Language :</b> Interpreted Language specifies that a language can be freely and directly be executed without the need of compiling the code.
 In case of python, when in *interpreter mode* , one can get the output then and there itself without the need of saving the file and then compiling it.
 This means even the errors are denoted then and there at that line only and it wll not wait till the completion of the code to tell all the errors in one go.
 One can go to interpreter by searching for "python" in windows search or typing it in cmd or terminal to directly enter it.
 In case of windows, if the *system environment variables* has been configured properly, you will see the python version and the prompt symbol ">>>". <br>
-A ">>>" (called 'python prompt') specifies an active line waiting for your command, while "..." specifies a continued line of code (in case of for loop, if-else, and basically any statements or code that is followed by a colon ":").<br><br><br>
+A <b>">>>"</b> (called 'python prompt') specifies an active line waiting for your command, while "..." specifies a continued line of code (in case of for loop, if-else, and basically any statements or code that is followed by a colon ":").<br><br><br>

-**2. Dynamically typed language :** Dynamically typed language in layman language means that python doesn't statically limit the coder to one data type for any variable unlike in case of C,C++ or Java. <br><br>&nbsp;<b><u>Eg:</u></b> In case of C or C++ lang, if we declare :
+<b>2.
+Dynamically typed language :</b> Dynamically typed language in layman language means that python doesn't statically limit the coder to one data type for any variable unlike in case of C,C++ or Java. <br><br>&nbsp;<b><u>Eg:</u></b> In case of C or C++ lang, if we declare :

 >
 > > #include <stdio.h><br>
 > > main() <br>